abpframework/abp/docs/en/Community-Articles/2022-11-14-How-to-add-a-custom-grant-type-in-OpenIddict/POST.md

-# How to add a custom grant type in OpenIddictHow to add a custom grant type in OpenIddict
+# How to add a custom grant type in OpenIddict

 ## ITokenExtensionGrant
 Create a class that inherits `ITokenExtensionGrant`, and then register it with the framework.